carla-simulator/carla/Docs/asset_packages_for_dist.md

 ```sh
 make import
 ```
 This command will read the JSON file and take each asset and place it inside the Content in Unreal Engine.
-Furthermore, it will create a `Package1.Package.json` file inside the recently imported package folder that will be used for **defining** its props in the blueprint library, **exposing** them in the `PythonAPI` and also for **exporting** those assets if needed.
+Furthermore, it will create a `Package1.Package.json` file inside the package's `Config` folder that will be used for **defining** its props in the Carla blueprint library, **exposing** them in the `PythonAPI` and also for **exporting** those assets if needed.
 If a package was already imported before, it will overwrite it.

 <h4>How to export assets</h4>